 But now the lad – who would give Mikey ‘Situation’ Sorrentino more than a run for his protein shakes – doesn’t need to move at all.
 Because Jersey Shore is coming to him.
 MTV’s most popular ever series is being shot in the North East – as ‘Geordie Shore’.

-Some years back I was asked by a British newspaper which city in Europe was the most metrosexual.
+Some years back I was asked by the Guardian which city in Europe was the most metrosexual.
 ‘Newcastle’, I replied, without any hesitation.
 I suspect they thought I was pulling their leg.
 They were probably expecting Stockholm or Milan, or some such.
 But I was quite serious.
 Lads in Newcastle are the tartiest you could ever hope to find, spending more on their appearance than men in any other part of Europe.
-Not because they are wealthy, but because they live with their mam or in relatively inexpensive accommodation and hence have a high disposable income – which they tend to blow on looking good, being noticed and having a good time.
+Not because they are wealthy, but because they live with their mam or in relatively inexpensive accommodation and hence have a high disposable income – which they tend to blow on looking good, being noticed, and having a good time.

 The North East, once a workshop to the world, with a famously macho, hard-drinking, buttoned-down, cloth-cap culture was de-industrialised by Thatcherism in the 1980s (and looks set to be hard hit by Maggie Cameron’s new wave Tory cuts).
 And it was around the same time the old order was being deliberately demolished that the Metrocentre was built.
 The North East learned that hard taught lesson about the victory of consumption over production very well indeed.

 Geordie Shore won’t be the first time that Newcastle has made it to reality TV of course.
-After all, C4’s Big Brother depended on a steady supply of Geordies shunted down the East Coast Main Line – particularly Geordie metrosexuals – for most of its ten year run.
+C4’s Big Brother depended on a steady supply of Geordies shunted down the East Coast Main Line – particularly Geordie metrosexuals – for most of its ten-year run.
 It remains to be seen though whether the rest of the UK will be quite as keen on undiluted Geordies in their natural habitat.

 Or understand what the fook they’re talking about.
 Man, pet.